microsoft/react-native-windows-samples/docs/native-modules-jsvalue.md

 ## Use for JSON

-Unlike `folly::dynamic`, there are no built-in mechanisms for parsing or creating JSON strings directy from JValues.
+Unlike `folly::dynamic`, there are no built-in mechanisms for parsing or creating JSON strings directly from JValues.

 ## Performance